prakhar625/blog/src/posts/sdxl-prompting-guide.md

 ---
-title: A Practical Guide to writing prompts for Stable Diffusion
+title: A Short Guide to Image Prompting for Stable Diffusion 1.5
 excerpt: 'Basics concepts of how prompts work, their structure and a few helpful techniques'
 date: 2023-07-10
-cover_image: ../images/george-webster-p1VZ5IbT2Tg-unsplash.jpg
+cover_image: ../images/image-prompting.jpeg
+tags: ['GenAI', 'Stable Diffusion', 'Prompt Engineering']
 ---